-Potassium-40 was included in the list of selected COPCs for the TC&WM EIS and the ERDF PA.
-A review of the TC&WM EIS vadose zone simulations showed that potassium-40 did not reach groundwater in any of the 10 transport simulations where it was included.
-WCH-520 states that, for the ERDF PA, "For K-40 and Rn-222, there is no limit calculated because K-40 occurs naturally in the soils (it was not generated during the Hanford reactor operations)...".
+Potassium-40 was included in the list of selected COPCs for the TC & WM EIS and the ERDF PA (WCH-520).
+A review of the TC & WM EIS vadose zone simulations showed that potassium-40 did not reach groundwater in any of the 10 transport simulations where it was included.
+The ERDF PA states "For K-40 and Rn-222, there is no limit calculated because K-40 occurs naturally in the soils (it was not generated during the Hanford reactor operations)...".
 Based on the lack of impact to groundwater, potassium-40 will be removed from the list of proposed COPCs.